tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

 {{#include raw/colfind_theory_grow_wide.svg}}

-Okay broccoli is still the test good.
-We didnt include naive because it dwarfed the other algorithms so that you couldnt see the differences between the non naive algorithms.
+Okay broccoli is still the best.
+We didn't include naive because it dwarfed the other algorithms so that you couldn't see the differences between the non naive algorithms.
 Lets look at bench times:

 {{#include raw/colfind_bench_grow_wide.svg}}